Eswatini Broadcasting and Information Service: Phesheya Dube

-Phesheya Dube was a Swazi journalist who pretended that he reported from the midst of the fighting in Baghdad during the 2003 invasion of Iraq.
+Phesheya Dube (nl) was a Swazi journalist working for the Swaziland Broadcasting and Information Service who pretended that he reported from the midst of the fighting in Baghdad during the 2003 invasion of Iraq.

 When the war in Iraq started, Dube began to send "live" reports from Baghdad to the Morning Show of Radio Eswatini.
 Program host Moses Matsebula even told him to take care of himself and once instructed him to find a cave to hide from the missiles.
 He also asked listeners to pray for Dube when the station appeared to have lost contact with him.

 In March 2003, legislators in the Eswatini parliament spotted Dube outside parliament.
 MP Jojo Dlamini demanded an explanation from Information Minister Mntomzima Dlamini in the House of Assembly.
 Dlamini said he would investigate and later reprimanded Dube.

 Dube had been broadcasting live from his home.
 He had based his reports on international news stories and rehashed them into his own material.
 Dube continued to work for Radio Eswatini in other capacities.